 Electrical service is provided to the County by the Long Island Power Authority ("LIPA"), which became Long Island's non-profit electric utility in 1998.
-LIPA's electric system, which serves 1.1 million customers, is operated by National Grid (which acquired KeyspanEnergy Delivery in August 2007), the largest investor-owned electric generator in the State.
-National Grid, which is the largest distributor of natural gas in the northeast United States, also provides gas distribution in the County.
+LIPA's electric system, which serves 1.1 million customers, is operated by KeySpan, (the parent company of KeySpan Energy Delivery), the largest investor-owned electric generator in the State.
+KeySpan, which is the largest distributor of natural gas in the northeast United States, also provides gas distribution in the County.
 The incorporated villages of Freeport and Rockville Centre operate their own electrical generation plants.